ThaMarlock/Styleguids/C-Sharp.md

 ## Ordering

+### Copyright and Info
+Copyright adn info text is at the top of the file.
+Contains:
+- Copyright text (Year, Company, 'All rights reserved' text)
+- Author
+- License information
+- Description
+- Install (if neccessery)
+- Run/Start (if neccessery)
+- Version

 ### Namespace using declarations
 - Placed at the top, before any namespaces.
 - Alphabetical order, with system imports preceding others.

 ### Class member ordering
 - public, protected, internal, private
-- Enum, Constants, fields, properties, constructor, method, eventhandler, event
+- Constants, fields, properties, constructor, method, eventhandler, event
 - normal, virtual, override
 -